flux-iac/tofu-controller/docs/use-tofu-controller/with-external-webhooks.md

 Important Considerations:

-- Ensure that your webhook endpoint is secure, as the TF-Controller will be sending potentially sensitive Terraform plan data to it.
+- Ensure that your webhook endpoint is secure, as the tofu-controller will be sending potentially sensitive Terraform plan data to it.
 - Test your webhook implementation thoroughly before deploying to production, as any issues could interrupt or halt your Terraform process.

 With the webhook feature, you can create a more robust and flexible GitOps Terraform pipeline that respects custom organizational policies and other requirements.